 How is Matcha made?

 Producing matcha is fairly labour intensive and takes a while to create.
 About 20 days before harvest, the leaves of the tree are shaded from the sun to increase their chlorophyll levels.
-This is what creates the vibrant green colour in the powder.
+This is what creates the vibrant green color in the powder.

 The shade also creates an amino acid called L-Theanine, the magic ingredient in matcha that helps drinkers to stay calm yet alert.